“You just think you KNOW EVERYTHING!”

 I was 25.

 It’s funny, now I look back on it.
 I help people manage their interpersonal issues.
 I love my job and am honored to be able to become a part of the families I help.
 They often teach me as much as I teach them.
 I am now married, with my own business, a beautiful wife, and two children who think A LOT like their father.
 I encourage it (often to their mother’s dismay).
 I teach them to ground their curiosity with logic, wisdom, and evidence.
 I help them to understand their defense mechanisms so they are never trapped in them.
 I applaud their talents and encourage their skills.
 And I teach them how to not just maneuver the world, but how to manage people.
 Politics are everywhere.
 Move light, but move right.
 I am so proud of them.

-I would not duck my head and that I treat everyone as equal.
-The fact that I problems solve quickly, and love freely.
-This made others uncomfortable.
-“Know it All” was a label that kept others from having to address what I was actually saying, while at the same time be able to avoid the nonsense coming from their own mouths.
+It took me a while to realize that the problem really wasn’t me.
+The problem was that I would not duck my head.
+The problem was that I would treat everyone equally even when they demanded worship.
+The problem was that I problem solve quickly and love freely.
+This was what made others uncomfortable.
+“Know It All” was a label that kept others from having to address what I was actually saying, while at the same time being able to avoid the nonsense coming from their own mouths.
 So now I hear it, and I laugh.
-Because in my experience, usually the one calling someone a “Know it all” …
+Because in my experience, usually the one calling someone a “Know-It-All” …

 Doesn’t know much at all.